KETANBONDLA/KETANBONDLA/README.md

 ###

-<p align="left">a dedicated 3rd-year Computer Science and Engineering student specializing in AI and Data Science.
+<p align="left">Dedicated 3rd-year Computer Science and Engineering student specializing in AI and Data Science.
 I'm passionate about using technology to solve real-world problems through data-driven solutions.
 Actively involved in projects, research, and hackathons, I constantly seek opportunities to grow and collaborate within the tech community.</p>

 ###